It’s not just about health, the economy will suffer

 - Changing to a lower monthly repayment will increase your cashflow.

-- You’ll be ahead of the curve in case of a job loss, loss in hours, income loss, etc, when getting finance will be difficult.
+- You’ll be able to stay ahead of the curve in case of a job loss, loss in hours, income loss, etc, when getting finance will be difficult.
 If you suffering from financial hardship due to the coronavirus, there are mortgage relief options available.

 - If you have a secure income, then refinancing will help you repay your loan faster if you can make additional repayments.
 This reduces your loan term and you pay less interest.